-This prospectus relates to the resale from time to time of (i) an aggregate of 522,752,375 shares of our common stock and (ii) 11,533,333 warrants to purchase common stock by the Selling Shareholders.
-The Selling Shareholders may from time to time offer and sell any or all of the shares of common stock and warrants set forth below pursuant to this prospectus and any accompanying prospectus supplement.
-When we refer to the "Selling Shareholders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors, designees and others who later come to hold any of the Selling Shareholders' interest in the common stock or warrants other than through a public sale.
+This prospectus relates to the resale from time to time of an aggregate of 98,357,200 shares of our common stock by the Selling Shareholders.
+The Selling Shareholders may from time to time offer and sell any or all of the shares of common stock set forth below pursuant to this prospectus and any accompanying prospectus supplement.
+When we refer to the "Selling Shareholders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors, designees and others who later come to hold any of the Selling Shareholders' interest in the common stock other than through a public sale.

-The following table sets forth, as of the date of this prospectus, the names of the Selling Shareholders, and the aggregate number of shares of common stock and warrants that the Selling Shareholders may offer pursuant to this prospectus.
-The table does not include the issuance by us of up to 17,250,000 shares of common stock upon the exercise of outstanding warrants, each of which is also covered by this prospectus.
+The following table sets forth, as of the date of this prospectus, the names of the Selling Shareholders, and the aggregate number of shares of common stock that the Selling Shareholders may offer pursuant to this prospectus.